-The Centre for Environmental Data Analysis are pleased to announce a new funding opportunity from the UKRI Net Zero Digital Research Infrastructure Scoping Project.
+The Centre for Environmental Data Analysis is pleased to offer this funding opportunity, as part of the UKRI Net Zero Digital Research Infrastructure Scoping Project.

-On behalf of UKRI, the Centre for Environmental Data Analysis is leading the UKRI Net Zero Digital Research Infrastructure Scoping Project and this arts funding opportunity.
+The Centre for Environmental Data Analysis is leading the UKRI Net Zero Digital Research Infrastructure Scoping Project on behalf of UKRI and, with direction from AHRC, this arts funding opportunity.

 Sustainable digital research infrastructure